The Immutable, Unchanging Rules of Civilization as Told by Your

 - Sow Dissent (2 cost per vote): Target House gains +1 vote toward an uprising next month.

-- Exactly as Planned (Trap): The attacker must discard 2 advancement.
-A player from the House owning this Scheme in the Underground when this Scheme is revealed draws 1 Favor.
+- Exactly as Planned (Trap): The attacker must discard 2 advancements from his House's schemes.
+A random player from the House owning this Scheme in the Underground when this Scheme is revealed gains 1 Favor.

 - Ambush (Trap): The attacker takes one Wound.
-A player from the House owning this Scheme in the Underground when this Scheme is revealed draws 1 Favor.
+A random player from the House owning this Scheme in the Underground when this Scheme is revealed gains 1 Favor.

 If you specify a region on the War Map for your Scheme to take effect, and that region is not applicable for any reason, War Control will decide another region for it to effect.